2015 Caution: Transition from ICD-9-CM to ICD-10-CM/PCS Coding

 Inflation-Adjusted Cost per Stay

-The actual average cost per stay is inflation adjusted using price indexes for the Gross Domestic Product (GDP) from the U.S. Department of Commerce Bureau of Economic Analysis (BEA) National Income and Product Accounts (NIPA) (Section 1, Table 1.1.4.
-Price Indexes for Gross Domestic Product).
-Annual values starting in 1994 for the price indexes were obtained on June 23, 2015.
+The actual average cost per stay is inflation adjusted using price indexes for the Gross Domestic Product (GDP) from the U.S. Department of Commerce Bureau of Economic Analysis (BEA).
+We used the BEA Interactive Data query tool to request National Data, GDP & Personal Income, Section 1 Domestic Product and Income, Table 1.1.4.
+Price Indexes for Gross Domestic Product.
+Price indexes for data years 1994-2014 were obtained on June 23, 2015.
+Price indexes for subsequent data years were obtained at later dates to coincide with updates to this section of Fast Stats.
 The adjustment used 2010 as the index base so that updates to the trends could retain a consistent base.

 Length of Stay